 Manchester Road Improvements

-MoDOT is in the process of designing improvements to Manchester Road from approximately Lindbergh Blvd to I-270.
+MoDOT's contractor is in the process of constructing improvements to Manchester Road from approximately Lindbergh Blvd to I-270.
 This is not to be confused with their previous project segment, from Big Bend to Lindbergh.
 MoDOT’s scope includes the replacement of sidewalks and driveway aprons, and resurfacing of the street.
 The cities of Kirkwood and Des Peres are partnering with MoDOT to include additional features.
 Des Peres applied for a grant in May 2018 through the East-West Gateway Council of Governments to incorporate concepts from the Manchester Corridor Study (see more below).
 The grant was approved, providing 80% reimbursement for all phases of the project.

 A few aspects to be included in Des Peres include backlit street signs, continental crosswalks, delineation of sidewalks through aprons, bus stop improvements, and reduction of driveways.